celigo/integrator-api-docs/readme.md

 Resource Types
 =========
-> Very important tip.
-The integrator.io UI also uses the API, and if you ever get stuck you can always revert back to the UI to create and/or update something.
-You can also use the browser to see your JSON data by modifying the URL to the following. https://integrator.io/api/
+> Very important tip!
+The integrator.io UI also uses the API, and if you ever get stuck with the API you can revert back to the UI to create and/or modify something; and then you can use an API client, or the browser (via https://integrator.io/api/) to see the resulting JSON data that can then be replicated via an API call.

 ### Connection